Home / PFAS Matrices / Ground & Surface Waters

 The U.S. EPA has announced several initiatives designed to assess and control PFAS contamination in groundwater and surface waters across the country.

 The EPA will seek to hold polluters and other responsible parties accountable for their actions and for PFAS remediation efforts.
-In its Strategic Plan, the agency mentions more than a dozen industries by name.
+In its 2021-2024 PFAS Strategic Roadmap, the agency mentions more than a dozen industries by name.
 Risk assessment and mitigation will be more important than ever for businesses in these sectors.

 Several methods are available to analyze PFAS in ground and surface waters.
-Pace® can help you select the right method based on the medium and the goals of your project.
+Pace® can help you select the right method based on matrix characteristics and the goals of your project.

 Pace® method for targeted PFAS